dineshsunshine/binger_backend/RESTAURANT_INTEGRATION.md

 **Notes:**
 - Returns 0-5 restaurants per search
 - Empty array if no results found
-- Search is powered by OpenAI with web search, so results are up-to-date
+- Search uses hybrid AI (OpenAI + Gemini) for comprehensive results
+- Real images are fetched from Google Custom Search API automatically

 ---

-### 2. Save a Restaurant
+### 3. Save a Restaurant

 Add a restaurant to the user's saved list.